All scholarships

 Is the NL Scholarship (formerly Holland Scholarship) fully funded?+

-Funding model: Partial (€5,000).
+Funding model: Partial (€5,000 for the first year).
 Where listed as fully funded, the award typically covers tuition, monthly stipend, health insurance and round-trip airfare.
 Always confirm the latest funding breakdown on the sponsor's official page.

 When is the application deadline?+